Sokulluzade Hasan Pasha

-Sokulluzade Hasan Pasha (? - 1602) was an Ottoman officer.
+Sokulluzade Hasan Pasha (died 1602) was an Ottoman officer.

 He was the son of the Ottoman statesman Sokullu Mehmet Pasha.
 On 9 November 1571, he was appointed as the sanjak-bey of the Bosnia Eyalet.
 On 22 February 1572, he was appointed the beylerbey (governor) of Aleppo.
 On 31 January 1573, he became the governor of the Diyarbekir Eyalet, where he worked on providing oarsmen for the navy that was bound for Tunis and ammunition for a planned conquest of Bahrain, collection of tariffs and the elimination of the tribes that lived as brigands.
 He held this office until he was replaced by Özdemiroğlu Osman Pasha on 2 June 1576.
 It is not clear whether he ever became the governor of Erzurum.